 Besides the Billy the Kid Museum and Grave in Fort Sumner, there are a few other historic buildings and towns where Billy the Kid spent time.
-I have not been to any of them so please check in advance to see if they look right for your itinerary.
+I have not personally been to any of these other sites yet so please check in advance to see if they look right for your itinerary.

 Billy the Kid was said to use Fox Cave as a hideout.
 Fox Cave is now a museum and gift shop with a variety of items including props from The X-Files and a large inventory of turquoise jewelry for sale.
 Nearby Ruidoso is a mountain resort town with year-round activities available.